 I cleanse my hair after two weeks unlike most naturals who wash their hair weekly.
 Honestly, I don’t have the heart & time for it.
 My wash day routine goes like pre poo, cleansing, deep conditioning, moisturizing and air drying.

-Pre poo/pre-shampoo– I pre poo overnight with a mix of olive & castor oil or a rinse off conditioner when my hair feels super dry and brittle, lately I leave the pre-poo for an hour or so.
+Pre poo/pre-shampoo– I pre poo with a mix of olive & castor oil or a rinse off conditioner when my hair feels super dry and brittle, lately I leave the pre-poo for an hour or so.
 On days when my hair feels moisturized I only pre poo with Aloe Vera gel direct from the leaf or an instant conditioner.
 Here is a detailed post on pre poo.

 Detangling-I slightly detangle as I pre poo and before shampooing using the pre poo products.
-I ensure that I try to get rid of all shed hair and I use fingers to detangle.
+I ensure that I try to get rid of all shed hair and breakage, I use fingers to detangle.
 For all tips on detangling right catch up here.